sanjayr2001/commentator/README.md

 ## To Run

-### 1. Open the Commentator - Multinomial Naive Bayes.ipynb file in Google Chrome
+### 1. Open the Commentator - Multinomial Naive Bayes.ipynb file in Google Collab

 ### 2. Upload the mod_train.txt, test.txt and train.txt files in Google Collab